realworldocaml/book/book/lists-and-patterns/README.md

 - : string = "|-----+--------+----|"
 ```

+\noindent
-Note that we make the line of dashes two larger than the provided width to
+Note that we make the line of dashes two larger than the provided
-provide some whitespace around each entry in the table.[strings/concatenation
+width to provide some whitespace around each entry in the
+table.[strings/concatenation of]{.idx}[String.concat]{.idx}[List
-of]{.idx}[String.concat]{.idx}[List module/String.concat and]{.idx}
+module/String.concat and]{.idx}

 ::: {data-type=note}
 ##### Performance of String.concat and ^

 In the preceding code we’ve concatenated strings two different ways:
-`String.concat`, which operates on lists of strings; and `^`, which is a
+`String.concat`, which operates on lists of strings; and `^`, which is
-pairwise operator.
-You should avoid `^` for joining long numbers of strings,
+a pairwise operator.
+You should avoid `^` for joining large numbers of
-since it allocates a new string every time it runs.
-Thus, the following code
+strings, since it allocates a new string every time it runs.
+Thus, the
+following code

 ```ocaml env=main
 # let s = "." ^ "."  ^ "."  ^ "."  ^ "."  ^ "."  ^ ".";;
 val s : string = "......."
 ```

+\noindent
 will allocate strings of length 2, 3, 4, 5, 6 and 7, whereas this code

 ```ocaml env=main